jasonheecs/gulp-tasks/README.md

 Spins up a Browsersync server for the optimised build of the website
 ### build:production
 Run all tasks need for a production / optimisation build:production
+### favicon
+Generates favicons for multiple platforms via [Real Favicon Generator](http://realfavicongenerator.net/).
+The HTML to display the favicons is output in `src/favicon.html` (configurable).
 ### optimise:css
 Minify and optimise css file(s)
 ### optimise:images